dyphen12/Sneakers/README.md

 ### Main

-This is the main of TheSneakersDatabase, you can download this API and export the database into a CSV, update it and modify it.
+This is the main API of TheSneakersDatabase, you can download this API and export the database into a CSV, update it and modify it.
 It allows sneaker images to be downloaded and processed.
 Saved in the 'img' folder, they can be composed into a fully automated ExcelSheet.

 Featuring the 'Composer', you can create, manipulate, and save XLSX worksheets, and export Airtable sheets.